A No-Code Introduction to Describing Data

 \(x_1, x_2, x_3, ... x_n\)

-In statistical and mathematical contexts, it is quite common to use uppercase letters to denote variables that represent a whole dataset (i.e., the variable that represents all of the SBP scores for the participants — X) or a series of values, and lowercase letters to denote individual elements or observations (\(x_i\)) within that dataset (i.e., the \(i_\text{th}\) person’s score is denoted as \(x_i\), in other words, the first person’s score for SBP is referred to as \(x_1\)).
+In statistical and mathematical contexts, it is quite common to use uppercase letters to denote variables that represent a whole dataset (i.e., the variable that represents all of the SBP scores for the participants — \(X\)) or a series of values, and lowercase letters to denote individual elements or observations (\(x_i\)) within that dataset (i.e., the \(i_\text{th}\) person’s score is denoted as \(x_i\), in other words, the first person’s score for SBP is referred to as \(x_1\)).

-Measures of Central Tendency
+Measures of central tendency

-There are different ways to pinpoint this central value.
 The three most common measures of central tendency are:

-Median: The Middle Ground
+Median: The middle ground

 The median represents the middle score for the variable.
-To find the median, first, arrange the numbers from smallest to largest and then identify the number that has an equal count of numbers above and below it.
+To find the median, first, arrange the numbers from smallest to largest and then identify the number that has an equal count of scores above and below it.
 Let’s consider these 9 scores.

 SBP